STREGAsGate/GateEngine/README.md

 <sub>Advanced users can also leverage the lower level DrawCommand API for even more customizability.</sub>

 ### Shaders
-In most cases, shaders are handled automatically and there's no need to make any.
-However if you do need to make a custom shader, GateEngine provides an easy and intuitive solution.
+In most cases, shaders are handled automatically.
+However if you need to make a custom shader, GateEngine provides an easy and intuitive solution.

-GateEngine uses a custom designed Swift based shader API.
-This shader API allows you to write your shaders in Swift directly within your project.
-The shaders automatically work on every platform and there is no cross-compile tools or files to mess with.
+GateEngine uses a Swift based shader API that allows you to write your shaders directly within your project.
+The shaders automatically work on every platform, and there is no cross-compile tools or files to mess with.
 ```swift
 // "Vertex Colors" vertex shader written in Swift
 let vsh = VertexShader()